 4. Facilities improvement

 What can your local Public Works department do to make the streets and trails in your city safer for bicycles?
 There is guidance available for the traffic engineers in AASHTO's bicycle facility handbook.
 And is your town ready to talk about Traffic Calming?
 If so, there is a wealth of info available on how to design facilities that encourage cars to proceed at reasonable speeds so that pedestrians and bicycles are not threatened.

-That's the whole ball of wax, covering a comprehensive bicycle safety program.
+That's the basic outline, covering a comprehensive bicycle safety program.
 You can make a

 difference in your city.
 If the scope sounds intimidating, start with some piece of it and see if you can pull other people in to help.
 Having an overview will help you see things that can be done along the way.

 This page was reformatted on: May 2, 2015.